Conference Menu

 From the uterine contractions caused by oxytocin to the amyloid beta and tau fibrils of old age, peptides and proteins play critical roles in breaking and creating boundaries dictating human existence.
 “Boundary-free exploration” will be a symposium focused on liberation from disease, disorder and cannibalistic thinking through the application of peptides and proteins in out-of-the-box creations of medicines, diagnostics, and materials.
 The symposia will highlight synthetic methods, including biosynthetic, organic synthetic and cellular expression approaches.
 Unfasten your seatbelts, erase your old memory sticks,and join “Boundary-free exploration” in an unbridled expression of new ideas and innovations in the synthesis, analysis and applications of peptides and proteins in tariff-free, revolutionary, translational and liberating scientific discovery.

-Data-Driven and Automated Strategies for Molecular Optimization in Bio-Organic and Medicinal Chemistry (BM/OR/PTC)
+Data-Driven and Automated Strategies for Molecular Optimization in Bio-Organic and Medicinal Chemistry (BM)

 Organizers